 Embarrassed at having been caught staring, Sakura just nodded.
 She watched as the odd teen went over to his teammates and smiled with them as they opened their boxed lunches, seemingly ignoring her.

 Did she?
 Sakura was more annoyed than anything.
 "It's nothing, Ino-pig.
 I just thought they'd invite me to eat with them."
-Alright, so maybe she was a bit bitter as well as annoyed.

 "Oh please, Sasuke-kun is the only man for me," Sakura snorted.
 "I just can't believe they ignored me like that after I helped them all morning.
 That's just rude!"

-As the topic devolved into the enigma that was an almost-teen boy's mind, Sakura finished off her lunch and started to wander away.
+As the topic devolved into the enigma that was a boy's mind, Sakura finished off her lunch and started to wander away.
 Ino had asked where she was going and the pink haired girl had replied that she was going to check on her "team" to see if they were ready to start again.

-When she reached the construction area she was assigned to, the Genin were nowhere to be seen.
+When she reached the construction area she was assigned to, the genin were nowhere to be seen.
 Their food and tools were still nearby, so they couldn't have gone far.
 Being left by herself to do the work was not sounding good to Sakura so she went off in search of the three teens.
 Of course, she had no idea where they could have went.
 Their tools were still scattered around, along with what remained of their lunch, so they couldn't have went far.

 Traipsing through a construction zone was not Sakura's idea of good time usage.
 Lunch was almost over and her daily teamwork grade was dependent on how well her work was done.
 Even if she was to do the work herself Iruka would be able to tell.
 Well, there was still enough time to at least look for the Genin before getting her teacher.